Understanding Torque in Strength Training

 • Short torso, longer femurs: This often results in a more bent-over pulling position, increasing the moment arm between the bar and hips and requiring greater back engagement.

-Bicep Curl: Humerus vs. Forearm Length
+Biceps Curl: Humerus vs. Forearm Length

 • Shorter humerus, longer radius/ulna: This increases the lever arm, making curls feel harder since the weight is further from the elbow joint.